SkyLink (Los Angeles International Airport): Construction

 Connecting Los Angeles's Metro Rail system to the airport, which was studied by transit planners since the 1980s, started when Metro commenced construction on the LAX/Metro Transit Center on June 21, 2021.
 The new station will connect Metro and other transit services to the East ITF station.
-The new station will link the LAX Automated People Mover to the C and K rail lines, Metro Bus, and other municipal bus operator lines.
+The new station will link SkyLink to the C and K rail lines, Metro Bus, and other municipal bus operator lines.
 Additionally, a customer service center and Metro Bike Hub will be constructed.

 After two years of construction, West ITF's economy parking structure opened on October 19, 2021.
-Until the APM opens, temporary shuttle buses transport passengers between the airport and the facility.
+Until SkyLink opens, temporary shuttle buses transport passengers between the airport and the facility.

 As of May 2024, overall construction progress was 97.3% complete.
 On April 29, 2024, the project test drove the one-car Maintenance Service Vehicle on the guideway between the Maintenance and Storage Facility (MSF), West ITF, and ConRAC.

 Construction delays

-Construction of the line was originally scheduled for completion in 2023, but the project has experienced multiple delays.
-As of October 2025, Fitch Ratings projected that construction would be completed in January 2026, with testing and commissioning continuing through June 2026.
+Construction of the line was originally scheduled for completion in March 2023, but the project has experienced multiple delays.
+In August 2025, Fitch Ratings projected that construction would be completed in January 2026, with testing and commissioning continuing through June 2026.

+In addition to delays attributed to disputes between LAWA and LINXS, there are reports of legal disputes between LINXS and some subcontractors potentially causing further delays.

-During this period, Los Angeles World Airports (LAWA) underwent several changes in executive leadership.
+During the construction period, Los Angeles World Airports (LAWA) underwent several changes in executive leadership.
 John Ackerman was appointed CEO in February 2024, Chief Development Officer Terri Mestas left for a new position the following month, and three additional executives joined the agency in 2024.

 A Los Angeles County Civil Grand Jury report concluded that the project’s delays stemmed from a strained relationship between LAWA and the LINXS consortium, political pressure to complete the people mover before major regional events, and shortcomings in the contract’s dispute-resolution provisions.
 The report attributed those shortcomings to the outside law firm Nossaman, which it said had been retained for its expertise in design–build contracts.
 According to the Grand Jury, these factors contributed to hundreds of millions of dollars in additional costs and prolonged dispute resolution.

 On June 7, 2024, a technical expert serving as arbitrator under the contract (the “Project Neutral”) ruled that LAWA was responsible for 526 days of delay, having failed to act in good faith and comply with the contract documents, citing failures to timely integrate the people mover with airport communications systems and issues related to the construction of Metro Rail’s LAX/Metro Transit Center station, and awarded US$97 million in damages.
 The Grand Jury report stated that, following this ruling, LAWA lost confidence in the Project Neutral process, believing it to be biased in favor of the contractor.